 IRS forms are documents that individuals and businesses use to report all financial activities to the federal government for purposes of calculating their tax liability.

-IRS forms are documents that individuals and businesses use to report all financial activities to the federal government for purposes of calculating their tax liability.
+IRS forms are documents that individuals and businesses use to report financial activities to the federal government for purposes of calculating their tax liability.
 The Internal Revenue Service creates hundreds of forms, though it’s unlikely that you will encounter more than just a handful from year to year.

 Tax return forms

 The IRS form most familiar to Americans is the Form 1040, which is the standard tax return for individual taxpayers.
-Two simplified versions of the Form 1040 exist; the1040A and 1040EZ.
-However, all three are a means to the same end of calculating your annual federal income tax bill.

 Corporations pay income taxes too.
-Most corporations file their returns using Form 1120 or a modified version of it.
+Most corporations file their returns using Form 1120 or a version of it.
 Other forms exist that relate to other types of federal taxes, such as an estate and gift tax return.

 Schedules and attachments to IRS forms